How wrong is your Scope 2 number?

 | Day total | 8.6 | 0.514 (wtd) | 4.42 |

-Weighted daily intensity is 0.514 tCO₂/MWh — lower than the annual average because the site runs heavily during solar hours and barely operates overnight when the grid is coal-dominant.
+Weighted daily intensity is 0.514 tCO₂/MWh , lower than the annual average because the site runs heavily during solar hours and barely operates overnight when the grid intensity is higher.

 The delta